OPS-E2E-PPE/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/Import-Module.md

 You can manage remote Windows computers that have PowerShell remoting enabled by creating a **PSSession** on the remote computer.
 Then use the **PSSession** parameter of `Import-Module` to import the modules that are installed on the remote computer.
-You can now use the imported commands in the current session.
-The commands implicitly run on the remote computer.
+When you use the imported commands in the current session the commands implicitly run on the remote computer.

-Starting in Windows PowerShell 3.0, you can use `Import-Module` to import Common Information Model (CIM) modules, in which the cmdlets are defined in Cmdlet Definition XML (CDXML) files.
-This feature allows you to use cmdlets that are implemented in non-managed code assemblies, such as those written in C++.
+Starting in Windows PowerShell 3.0, you can use `Import-Module` to import Common Information Model (CIM) modules.
+CIM modules define cmdlets in Cmdlet Definition XML (CDXML) files.
+This feature lets you use cmdlets that are implemented in non-managed code assemblies, such as those written in C++.

-For remote computers that don't have PowerShell remoting enabled, including computers that aren't running the Windows operating system, you can use the **CIMSession** parameter of `Import-Module` to import CIM modules from the remote computer.
+For remote computers that don't have PowerShell remoting enabled, including computers that aren't running the Windows operating system, you can use the **CimSession** parameter of `Import-Module` to import CIM modules from the remote computer.
 The imported commands run implicitly on the remote computer.
 A **CIMSession** is a connection to Windows Management Instrumentation (WMI) on the remote computer.

 ## EXAMPLES